amenzhinsky/dbus-codegen-go/README.md

 - server side code generation
 - add coding examples
 - sophisticated tests
-- more printer options, like trimming destination names or removing underscores from struct names
+- more printer options, like using Ugly_Case and CamelCase in interface names
 ## Contributing

 All contributions are welcome, just create an issue or issue a pull request.